 VERONICA LOPEZ/MV DUSHAWN JOHNSON/ATTY.
 FOR DBT.
 CAREY HAYDON/ATTY.
 FOR MV.
-RESPONSIVE PLEADING set forth below.
+RESPONSIVE PLEADING

 DISPOSITION: Granted in part.
-The stay will be modified as
+The stay will be modified as set forth below.

-findings and conclusions.
+ORDER: The minutes of the hearing will be the court's findings and conclusions.
 The Moving Party shall submit a proposed order after hearing.